...

 Benefits of the UroLift System

 Since the UroLift System treatment is a minimally invasive approach to BPH, recovery time after the procedure is usually quick.
-Furthermore, unlike other BPH procedures, recover normally does not require the temporary use of a catheter.
+Furthermore, unlike other BPH procedures, recovery usually does not require the temporary use of a catheter.
 Studies have shown that this procedure has been successful in preserving sexual function.
-It is also not known to cause serious side effects such as retrograde ejaculation or permanent erectly dysfunction.

 Robotic Simple Prostatectomy